LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/0.3/technical-guide.md

 </table>

 <h3 class="govuk-heading-s">Borrower representation validation</h3>
 <p class="govuk-body">Representation type must be provided for the borrower role type.
-The respresentation type must not be <code class="x-govuk-code x-govuk-code--inline">NOT-REQUIRED</code>.</p>
+The respresentation type must not be <code class="app-code app-code--inline">NOT-REQUIRED</code>.</p>
 <p class="govuk-body">Error types for this validator will be provided at a later date.</p>